Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Results and discussion

 Figure~\ref{fig:invZ_PDMS} shows such an analysis of the evolution of $Z''$ on cross-linked PDMS, which allows us to determine the initial position of the interface.

-We also determine the confinement thickness from the distance with respect to the position of the undeformed interface, at which 1/Z" deviates from a purely viscous response.
+We also determine the confinement thickness from the distance with respect to the position of the undeformed interface, at which 1/Z" deviates from a dominantly viscous behavior with a capillary contribution.
 This analysis yields $D_c = 135 \pm 20~\mathrm{nm}$, in quantitative agreement with the elastohydrodynamic prediction,